-In general, a student can remain in good standing by maintaining a GPA of 3.0/4.0 or better.
-Those students on assistantships or fellowships must maintain an index of at least 3.0/4.0 ("B" average).
-All courses that are taken, including those not listed on the Plan of Study are included in your GPA.
+In general, a student can remain in good standing by maintaining a GPA of 3.0/4.0 or betterincluding courses not listed on the Plan of Study.
+[Those students on assistantships or fellowships must maintain a cumulative GPA of at least 3.0/4.0 ("B" average).]
 The student also is expected to earn S grades for research registration.

 Two consecutive sessions of U grades for research registration mandate that the department take formal action and inform the student, in writing, and the Graduate School with regard to discontinuation or conditions for continuation of the student's graduate study.

+All courses within a Plan of Study must cumulatively have a GPA of 3.0.
 Courses taken as pass/not pass or satisfactory are unacceptable on plans of study.